-Join us Friday, February 18, 2022 at 7:30 AM as legendary Dick Fosbury presents “Breakfast with Fosbury and Friends.”
-The 2022 speaker will be Ryan Crouser, current Olympic and World Record holder in the shot put.
+Join us Friday, February 17, 2023 at 7:00 am as legendary Dick Fosbury presents “Breakfast with Fosbury and Friends.”
+The 2023 speaker will be Ryan Crouser, current Olympic and World Record holder in the shot put.
 You definitely don’t want to miss this event.
-Venue is the Student Union Ballroom on the ISU campus.
+Venue is the Shoshone Bannock Hotel & Casino in Fort Hall.
 Doors open at 7:00 am.
 Tickets required.

 Simplot Games 2001, 2002, 2003

 Some may have predicted Olympic glory for Allyson Felix when she first competed at Simplot Games in 2001 as an outstanding high school sophomore, but even the most optimistic could not have foreseen her sustained success over the two decades since.

 Simplot Games 2011

 When Ryan Crouser won the 2016 Olympic shot put gold medal, setting a Games record in the process, the then-23-year-old surprised many onlookers who recognized his potential but thought it wasn’t yet his time to win.
 He followed that up with another gold medal in Tokyo.